Advertisement

 Betchani Tchereni is an Associate Professor of Economics at the Malawi University of Business and Applied Studies.

-Under Agoa, Malawi was looking at exporting textiles to the United States of America.
+Under Agoa, Malawi was looking at exporting textiles to the United States (US).

 Years later, according to Tchereni, looking at the Agoa documents, he sees some products that Malawi was expected to export to the US but it didn’t.